microsoft/frontend-bootcamp/step1-06/demo/README.md

 In traditional HTML forms, users interact with the form, and on submit, those values are captured and transmitted.
 Those are called **uncontrolled inputs**.

 A **controlled input** is one whose value is defined by state, and interaction with that input updates state with each keystroke.
-This round trip process might sound inefficient, but in reality it has little to no impact, and it enables some advanced form functionality.
+This round trip process might sound inefficient, but in reality it has little to no impact, and it makes forms much easier to work with.

 To create a controlled component, we need two things, which our demo already provides: